 On the first day of this new year, I sat down with images and words and collaged my intentions for the month ahead.
 ‘Listen’ was my chosen word (yes, once again!) and I gathered items to add to the little altar I’d created on my window ledge.
 A stone was painted, and my releasing bundle prepared.
 Both came with me on my celebratory birthday trip to California.

 I wasn’t intending on bringing my bundle with me, but the days preceding the trip were so cold, and the thought of trying to shovel away snow to build a fire in the chiminea just didn’t appeal.
 Besides, it seemed important it be done on my birthday.
-After dinner, we headed down to the beach to catch some stunning sunset photos…and my bundle was buried deeply in the sand.
+So, after a celebratory birthday dinner, my friend and I headed down to the beach to catch some stunning sunset photos…and my bundle was buried deeply in the sand.

 The week passed much too quickly.
 We had sunny days, overcast skies and rain, but that didn’t stop us from having a great time and creating some wonderful memories.
 On our last day, we took a final walk along the water’s edge, darted incoming waves, and dug our toes into the sand, both of us lost in our own thoughts.
-Giving thanks for life, and family, and a friendship that has spanned 45 years.
+Giving thanks for all the blessings life has brought our way, and especially a friendship that has spanned 45+ years.

 Listening to the ocean’s roar… and remembering its song now that I’m back in my prairie home.